hemashushu/hemashushu.github.io/src/content/books/s10-mastering-cross-platform-development-with-qemu/ch01-minimal-linux/index.md

 The image file is treated as a hard disk.
 The device file `/dev/loop0` refers to the hard disk, and `/dev/loop0p1` refers to the first partition (the `/dev/loop0p2` is the second partition and so on).

+> If you get a "failed to set up loop device: Device or resource busy" message, it's probably because `loop0` is occupied, so try another device id, such as `loop1` or `loop2` and so on.
+You can list the used loop devices by running the command `losetup` alone.

 Format the first partition with the `ext2` file system:

 ```bash